 What’s the Trophy Race?

-It’s another name for the Two Parks Challenge; the clubs own handicap race run by members for members.
-(See “Background” section at the top of this page.)
+It’s another name for the Two Parks Challenge; the club’s own handicap race run by members for members.
+(See “History” section at the foot of this page.)

 What is the course record?

 13:18 run by Emanuele Schiavon on 10 June 2009.

 What are the volunteer jobs?